Skip to main content

 Development Prerequisites

-To develop comfortably for the Casper network, you should use Linux Ubuntu 20.04 or macOS.
+This page covers the necessary software for your Casper development environment.
+To develop comfortably, you should use Linux Ubuntu 20.04 or macOS.
 Developing on Windows is not advised.

 caution